-KAYADUA is a Ghanaian based fashion brand founded in 2018 by Eyiwaa Agyekumhene.
+KAYADUA is a Ghanaian based fashion brand founded by Eyiwaa Agyekumhene.
 Eyiwaa graduated from the Kwame Nkrumah University of Ghana in 2017, where she studied Integrated Rural Arts and Industry, majoring in Fiber and Fabrics.
 She grew up with her grandmothers, who inspired her with their way of living and ability to make interesting fashion items with their hands out of natural talent.

 The brand honors the legacy of the elders in Ghana while inspiring younger generations to express themselves creatively.
 Sharing our culture and tradition through our pieces, we believe the longevity they have, the further our culture travels.

 Built with the essence to inspire confidence and freedom of self-expression, we strive to celebrate uniqueness which serves as an underlying aesthetic that drives our designs.